The Bankrate promise

 Credit card APRs are tied to the prime rate, which is the rate many lenders use for financial products like credit cards, mortgages and auto loans.
 When the Federal Reserve makes adjustments to the federal funds rate (or the interest rate banks charge each other for overnight lending), it can also affect variable-rate credit products.
 In this case, your credit card APR will be affected.

 When the federal funds rate increases, it’s known as a rate hike.
 And in the spring of 2022, the Fed announced its plan to enact a number of rate hikes over the course of the year.
-So far, there’s been five rate hikes since March 2022 — most recently by 75 basis points on Sept.
-21, 2022.
+So far, there’s been eight rate hikes since March 2022 — most recently by a quarter of a percentage point on Feb.
+1, 2023.

 In the days of rising interest rates, carrying a balance can get very expensive.
 However, with some planning and diligence, you can get ahead of APR increases, which we’ll discuss below.